advanced-ads/advanced-ads-genesis/.github/pull_request_template.md

 ## Description

-Please include a summary of the change and which issue is fixed.
-Provide a clear explanation of the motivation and context behind the change, including how it aligns with project goals.
+Explain your approach to a solution and decisions that lead to it.
+E.g., which alternatives you evaluated and why you chose yours.

 ## Issue ticket number and link
 Related to: #[Issue Number]